-Effective September 3, 2015, a new statute prohibits most employers in New York City, other than employers in the securities industry, from requesting or using an employee’s or a job applicant’s consumer credit history in making employment decisions.
+Effective September 3, 2015, a new statute prohibits most employers in Manhattan, NY, other than employers in the securities industry, from requesting or using an employee’s or a job applicant’s consumer credit history in making employment decisions.

-The new law, which takes effect on September 3, 2015, prohibits businesses in New York City with four or more employees from requesting or using ” ‘consumer credit history’ ” for employment purposes, and from otherwise “discriminat[ing] against an applicant or employee with regard to hiring, compensation, or the terms, conditions or privileges of employment” based on the applicant’s or employee’s consumer credit history.
+The new law, which takes effect on September 3, 2015, prohibits businesses in Manhattan, NY with four or more employees from requesting or using ” ‘consumer credit history’ ” for employment purposes, and from otherwise “discriminat[ing] against an applicant or employee with regard to hiring, compensation, or the terms, conditions or privileges of employment” based on the applicant’s or employee’s consumer credit history.

 For the new law’s purposes, ” ‘consumer credit history’ ” means “an individual’s credit worthiness, credit standing, credit capacity, or payment history,” as indicated by (i) a consumer credit report, (ii) a credit score, or (iii) information an employer obtains directly from the employee or job applicant about (a) bankruptcies, judgments or liens or (b) number of credit accounts, late or missed payments, charged-off debts, items in collections, credit limit, or previous credit report inquiries.

-The new law’s prohibition of employers in New York City from requesting or using consumer credit history for employment purposes does not apply to employers that are required, by federal or state law or by a self-regulatory organization (an “SRO”) as defined by the Securities Exchange Act of 1934, to consider consumer credit history for employment purposes.
+The new law’s prohibition of employers in Manhattan, NY from requesting or using consumer credit history for employment purposes does not apply to employers that are required, by federal or state law or by a self-regulatory organization (an “SRO”) as defined by the Securities Exchange Act of 1934, to consider consumer credit history for employment purposes.

 Thus, for example, employers in the securities industry remain free to consider consumer credit history for employment purposes.